 - Reliable financial records

 Systematic and reliable financial records are critical aspects of business management.
 They are a vital element in supporting an organization’s claim that the business is gaining profits consistently.
-A seller obtains good value on selling the business if it has good financial integrity.
+A seller obtains the good value of selling the business if it has good financial integrity.

 - Customer diversity